tikv/rfcs/text/2018-11-12-backup-restore-replication-with-raft-learner.md

 recover the cluster with only replaying Raft logs.
 Sync can cause latency increase sometimes, so removing this can help us increase the performance.

-So for restore, we need to first build the Replay tree (of course, there must be some problems when we start to do this) and replay the Regions concurrently or in order.
-This may be similar to lightning.
+So for restore, we need to first build the *Replay* tree (of course, there must be some problems when we start to do this) and replay the Regions concurrently or in order.
+This may be similar to *Lightning* (by PingCAP).
 We can create the Region directly in the new cluster, ingest the snapshot to that Region, and then add the following logs.
 After doing this, the Region can itself apply the logs and reach a consistency.
 For better performance, we can let the new leader fetch